Putin's latest chilling threat to Europe

 "An attempt to limit prices by administrative means is just ravings, it's sheer nonsense," Putin said.
 "If they try to implement that dumb decision, it will entail nothing good for those who will make it."

-He warned that such a move by the EU would represent a clear breach of the existing contracts, saying that Russia could respond by turning off the faucets.
+Putin warned that such a move by the EU would represent a clear breach of the existing contracts, saying that Russia could respond by turning off the faucets.

 "Will they make political decisions violating the contracts?" he said.
 "In that case, we will just halt supplies if it contradicts our economic interests.
 We won't supply any gas, oil, diesel oil or coal."